 Growing a business from its simple, humble, home-based roots can be tricky.
 Things can start to get awfully complex within a very short time.
 You’ll find yourself dealing with the issues of licenses, employees, workers comp, lines of credit, outsourcing, and other “real” business issues.
 You’ll find that you may not just be able to roll out of bed, put on your bathrobe, and go to work anymore.
 Then again maybe you can if you play it right.

-Growing a home business the right way takes finesse and planning.
+Growing a home business the right way takes finesse and planning, like how a doctors office floor plan is initiated at its first stages – already considering the possible future additional functions it will provide to patients.
 In fact, you should have made up a business plan at the very beginning that outlined how the business would handle future growth in various stages.
 If you are one of those business owners who has a plan, pat yourself on the back.
 Despite all the conventional wisdom and advice that clearly says that all businesses need to have a workable business plan, many, particularly home-based businesses, still do not.
 Is it any wonder why more than 50% of small businesses fail?

 The secret to growing your home business wisely is by leveraging yourself.
 Leveraging yourself means utilizing the time and skills of others as an extension of you, so you can be more productive.
 If you have five people working on a project under your direction and supervision, you now have five pairs of hands, eyes, and ears working on the project.
 This is leverage.
 Many times leveraging yourself mean giving yourself a promotion right out of the trenches, so you can run the business.
 This is done by utilizing outsourced services, independent contractors, and when necessary, in-house employees.